 Adult social care

 Leicester Joint Strategic Needs Assessment (JSNA).
-Health and social care needs associated with the Adult Social Care service, 2016.
+Health and social care needs associated with Adult Social Care, 2018.

 Who’s at risk and why?

 Support available from ASC can be offered to any adult over 18 years who is assessed as having an eligible need.
 This includes:

 - older people (65+);

 - people with a long-term or terminal illness;

 - those caring for people who are in any of these groups.